 Transparency is an important variable in the equation of trust, a key factor that’s essential in any business relationship.
 Check out these 15 questions that will help you get to know your potential digital marketing agency partner.

-Q1: What are your process and strategy?
+Q1: What are your process and strategies?

 A digital marketing agency’s way of executing their proposed solutions (process) and their proposed way of solving your digital marketing pain points (strategy) will determine the campaign’s success.
 A clear way of getting from point A to B and achieving numbers X to XYZ with data to support the plan’s potential success should be clearly communicated to you.
 Continue clarifying until you completely understand their process and strategy.